ichrak-eddor/Securinets-hardware-minCTF-ISI/README.md

-What we understund from the code is that for hight delay (500) and low delay (500) it means a .
+What we understand from the code is that for high delay (500) and low delay (500) it means a .

 ```bash
  digitalWrite(LED, HIGH);